Vicky Hudson: Storylines

 Grant was charged with the attempted murder of Vicky and Bobby, but there was not enough evidence and the charges were dropped.
 Bobby revealed his real name was Shane Roberts and he was on the run for murder he did not commit.
 He was eventually caught and sent back to prison.
 With Jake's help, Vicky found the real murderer and Shane was released.
 It seemed like Shane and Vicky were finally going to be happy together, but then his estranged wife, Lila Roberts (Lisa Peluso), came to Bay City and was determined to win him back.
 Lila coming between them put a huge strain on their relationship and Vicky grew even closer to Jake.
 Jake wanted a future with Vicky, which left her with a tough choice to make.
 Eventually, Vicky decided Jake was the one for her and accepted his marriage proposal.
 Shane begged Vicky not to marry Jake.
 Vicky felt conflicted, but stuck by Jake.
 After many delays, their wedding day finally arrived.
 It was cancelled when Kirkland was struck by a car.
 Vicky and Jake later married in the hospital at Kirkland's bedside.

 Shane refused to believe he and Vicky were over and continued to pursue her.
 Vicky agreed to meet Shane at the Love family cabin.
 While there, she and Shane kissed.
-There was nothing stopping Vicky and Shane from making love, but then Vicky realized that Jake was all she wanted.
+There was nothing stopping Vicky and Shane from having sex, but then Vicky realized that Jake was all she wanted.
 Jake had suspected something was going on and also went to the cabin.
 When they realized Jake was there, Vicky hid while Shane got Jake to leave.
 Tragically, Shane and Michael were killed in a head-on collision that same night.
 Vicky was devastated at losing her father and the man she had once loved.
 She blamed herself since Shane was on his way home from their meet-up.
 Vicky decided not to tell Jake about her meeting with Shane, fearing he would leave her.
 Jake was later arrested for causing Shane's death.
 Vicky admitted on the witness stand that she was at the cabin with Shane.
 Jake was cleared for Shane's death, but he wanted nothing to do with Vicky.
 He eventually forgave her and they reconciled.
 Unfortunately, they still had to deal with the meddling of Grant and Lila.